Feodor0090/njtai/README.md

 ## Project status

 This application works as parser (it downloads full page and extracts data from it).
+Cloudflare was recently disabled on the site, so application works again.

 ## Releases
 [Latest releases on nnchan](https://nnp.nnchan.ru/nj)